Far-infrared absorption of undoped and Br-doped carbon nanofiber powder in stacked-cup cone configuration: EXPERIMENTAL PROCEDURES AND RESULTS

 \section{EXPERIMENTAL PROCEDURES AND RESULTS}

-Room-temperature far-infrared transmission measurements were conducted on hollow and cylindrical stacked-cup carbon microfiber powder samples.
-The microfibers had diameters of 60~nm to 150~nm and lengths ranging from tenths to tens of micrometers.\cite{Charles} High quality samples (Pyrograf III, CNF PR-25-XT-PS) was prepared by Applied Sciences, Inc. A homogeneous layer of CMF powder of thickness 0.25~mm, 0.15~mm and 0.10~mm were uniformly spread between two polyethylene windows.
-The sample holder had a 6~mm aperture.
+Room-temperature far-infrared transmission measurements were conducted on hollow and cylindrical stacked-cup carbon nanofiber powder samples.
+High quality samples (Pyrograf III, CNF PR-25-XT-PS) were prepared by Applied Sciences, Inc. It has a unique structure in which the graphene plane surface is canted from the fiber axis exposing the plane edges present on the interior and exterior surfaces of the carbon nanofibers.
+These nanofibers have diameters ranging between 60--150~nm and lengths varying from tenths to tens of micrometers.\cite{Charles} High resolution TEM images shown below in Fig.~\ref{cnff} give details about the structural features of the sample.
+These fibers were pyrolytically stripped making them free from any CVD carbon and polyaromatic hydrocarbon cantamination on surface.

 Transmission spectra were acquired in the far infrared range (40--650~cm$^{-1}$) using a Bruker 113v Fourier-transform interferometer.
 A helium-cooled silicon bolometer detector was used in this spectral range.
-Later, the transmission measurements were repeated under identical conditions immediately after exposing two additional powder samples to Br$_2$ for 10~min and 100~min respectively to study the effect of p-type doping on the sample.
+A homogeneous layer of CNF powder of thickness 0.25~mm, 0.15~mm and 0.10~mm were uniformly spread between two polyethylene windows.
+The sample holder had a 6~mm aperture.
+Later, the transmission measurements were repeated under identical conditions immediately after exposing the powder samples to Br$_{2}$ for 10~min and 100~min respectively to study the effect of bromine intercalation.
 The extent of bromine doping was estimated by observing the change in the density of the sample powder.
 The density of the undoped sample was estimated to be around 0.3~g/cm$^{3}$.
-This density increases to 0.39~g/cm$^{3}$ after 10~min. of bromination and 0.58~g/cm$^{3}$ after 100~min. of bromination.
-Mass fraction of CMF to bromine is about 3.3:1 after 10~min. of bromination which decreases to about 1:1 after 100~min. of bromination.The polyethylene windows did introduce interference fringes in the transmission spectra.
-These were removed carefully using a Fourier-transform smoothening technique.
-The fringe removal process did not change the level of transmission
+This density increases to 0.39~g/cm$^{3}$ after 10~min. of bromine exposure, changing the stoichiometry to CBr$_{0.045}$.
+A 100~min. of bromine exposure resulted into a doped powder of CBr$_{0.14}$ stoichiometry with density around 0.58~g/cm$^{3}$.
+The polyethylene windows did introduce interference fringes in the transmission spectra which were removed carefully using a Fourier-transform smoothening technique.
+The fringe removal process did not change the level of transmission.

-Figure~1 shows the room temperature transmission spectra of the undoped CMF sample for different thicknesses as well as the spectra after bromination.